Albert Moll (German psychiatrist)

-Albert Moll ([mɔl]; 4 May 1862, Lissa – 23 September 1939, Berlin) was a neurologist, psychologist, sexologist, and ethicist.
+Albert Moll ([mɔl]; 4 May 1862 – 23 September 1939) was a neurologist, psychologist, sexologist, and ethicist.
 Alongside Iwan Bloch and Magnus Hirschfeld, he is considered the founder of medical psychology and sexology.
 Although Moll was a pioneer of sexology, his contemporaries such as Magnus Hirschfeld and Sigmund Freud eclipsed his work, primarily due to the bitter rivalry between them.
 Moll accused Freud of selection bias, and Freud claimed Moll could not handle constructive criticism after their first meeting.

 Moll believed human sexual nature involved two entirely distinct parts: sexual stimulation and sexual attraction.

 Biography

 Born in Lissa (then part of Prussia) to a Jewish tradesman, Moll attended Catholic school in the Silesian city of Glogau before studying medicine in Breslau, Freiburg, Jena, and Berlin.
 In 1885, Moll completed his doctorate, having researched the consequences of the long-term immobilization of joints in laboratory animals.

 On a tour of Salpêtrière Hospital in Paris, Moll observed the now-famous demonstrations of hysteria and hypnosis by Jean-Martin Charcot.
 Returning to Berlin in 1887, Moll opened a private practice for nervous diseases where he used association therapy for patients with nervous complaints and aberrant sexual behavior.

 Moll was one of the first members of the Berlin Society for Experimental Psychology.
 In 1913, he founded the International Society for Sexual Research.
 He planned an international conference on this theme, but it was ultimately delayed due to World War I.

 In 1926, Moll organized and chaired the week-long International Congress for Sexology in Berlin, the first international scientific congress in Germany since the war.
 In the early 1920s, he founded a private Institute for Practical Psychology, performing psychological tests and rendering career advice.

 Moll often served as an expert witness in court, especially in cases concerning sexual offenses.
-Moll believed that psychologists should not be used as forensic experts in court, but rather courts should consult with psychiatrists with training in psychology, as they would have a medical expert’s opinion to add to a case.
+Moll believed that psychologists should not be used as forensic experts in court, but rather courts should consult with psychiatrists with training in psychology, as they would have a medical expert's opinion to add to a case.
 He worked until 1938 when the Nazi administration revoked his medical license due to his Jewish heritage.

 He died unmarried only one year later, in September 1939.